PT-Bio/PT-Bio/README.md

 *Hello World!*

 This repo is specifically made for PonyTown!
 If you're not from there, this won't make sense!
-Also, I'd prefer if this repo wasn't starred, but alas, i can't stop you if you do star it.... (it also used to be longer but i cut it in half)
+Also, I'd prefer if this repo wasn't starred, but alas, i can't stop you if you do star it....

 --General Info--

--My pronouns are He/Him!
-I also occassionally use and am comfotable with using It/Its.
+-My pronouns are He/Him and It/Its.
 Please refer to me with them regardless of who my character is.

 -I'm very shy, and I'd usually like to be left alone.
 Nothin' personal, just not a very social guy.
 Please don't ask or beg me to be your friend.